Monitoring Kubernetes with Graphite

 Introduction

-In this article, we will be covering how to monitor Kubernetes using Graphite, and we’ll do the visualization with Grafana.
+This article will cover how to monitor Kubernetes using Graphite and visualize it with Grafana.
 The focus will be on monitoring and plotting essential metrics for monitoring Kubernetes clusters.
-We will download, implement and monitor custom dashboards for Kubernetes that can be downloaded from the Grafana dashboard resources.
-These dashboards have variables to allow drilling down into the data at a granular level.
+We will download, implement, and monitor custom dashboards for Kubernetes from the Grafana dashboard resources.
+These dashboards have variables that allow drilling down into the data at a granular level.

-To follow along with this guide, sign up for the MetricFire free trial, where you can use both Graphite and Grafana directly on our platform.
-MetricFire offers Hosted Graphite, and Grafana services, where we do the setup and management of these open-source tools so you don’t have to.
+To follow along with this guide, sign up for the MetricFire free trial.
+You can use Graphite and Grafana directly on our platform.
+MetricFire offers Hosted Graphite and Grafana services, where we do the setup and management of these open-source tools, so you don’t have to.

 Key Takeaways

-1. Graphite is a tool that stores, collects, and visualizes time-series data in real-time.
+1. Graphite is a tool for storing, collecting, and visualizing time-series data in real-time.
 It offers granular visibility into system behavior, aiding in error detection, resolution, and continuous improvement.

-2. Supervisord is used to manage processes such as Carbon, StatsD, and Gunicorn.
+2. Supervisord manages processes such as Carbon, StatsD, and Gunicorn.
 The article includes configuration files and commands to enable and monitor these processes.

-3. The article explains how to send various types of metrics (gauges, timers, counters, sets) to StatsD and visualize them in the Graphite web app.
+3. The article explains how to send various metrics (gauges, timers, counters, sets) to StatsD and visualize them in the Graphite web app.

 4. You can customize the Graphite web app's user interface, including graph dimensions and themes, to suit your preferences.